Yuki512/Agentic-Architect-Challenge/README.md

   The customer is informed that the support team will review the case.

 # 3. Part 2 Web Content Summarizer
+### Demo: Summarizing a Long Wikipedia Page
 ![Part 2 Workflow](diagram/part2_demo1.png)

+The user provides a public webpage, a summary focus and a maximum word limit.

+In this example, the user asks the system to list Tsuna and the six Vongola Guardians from a Wikipedia page.

+- **HTTP status: 200**
+  The webpage was downloaded successfully.

+- **Downloaded: 66.2 KB**
+  This is the size of the downloaded webpage.

+- **Useful content: 8,299 words**
+  The system removes menus, scripts, advertisements and other unnecessary webpage content.

+- **Chunks: 52**
+  The cleaned content is divided into 52 smaller sections so it can be processed more easily.

+- **WebsiteScraperTool**
+  Downloads the HTML from the public webpage.

+- **UsefulContentCleaner**
+  Removes unnecessary webpage elements and keeps useful text.

+- **LongContentChunkingSkill**
+  Divides the long text into smaller content chunks.

+- **DeepSeekLLMSummarizationSkill**
+  DeepSeek reads the useful content and creates a summary based on the requested focus.

+- **ConciseSummaryGuardrail**
+  Checks that the summary follows the maximum word limit and does not contain unsupported information.

+- **Guardrail: Passed**
+  The generated summary passed the final checks.

+- **Summarizer: DeepSeek**
+  DeepSeek successfully generated the summary.

+- **Final result: Summary ready**
+  The final result contains 95 words, which is below the requested maximum of 200 words.